Rishikaa07/FinTrack-Personal-Expense-Tracker/README.md

 ## Author: Rishika Verma

 ### Overview
 Personal Expense Tracker is a simple, Python-based application that helps you log and categorize your daily expenses.
 Built using Object-Oriented Programming and SQLite, it allows you to track spending, view summaries, and export your data — all through a clean, modular design.
-Ideal for students and developers looking to apply OOP and DBMS skills in a real-world project. personal-expense-tracker/
+Ideal for students and developers looking to apply OOP and DBMS skills in a real-world project

-├── main.py # Entry point
-├── db.py # SQLite setup and queries
-├── models/
-│ ├── expense.py # Expense class
-│ └── category.py # Category class
-├── reports.py # Reporting and summaries
-├── ui.py # Command-line or GUI interface
-├── utils.py # Helper functions
-├── requirements.txt # Required Python packages
-└── README.md # Project documentation
+1. `main.py`
+2. `db.py`
+3. `expense.py`
+4. `category.py`
+5. `reports.py`
+6. `ui.py`
+7. `utils.py`
+8. `requirement.txt`

 ## 🧠 Tech Stack